-Sleep Apnea Treatment in Austin, TX
+Sleep Apnea Treatment in North Austin

 Are you frequently accused of snoring too loudly?
 Do you find that you feel exhausted by the afternoon?
 Do you have difficulty focusing on tasks at work?
 Do you sometimes wake up with headaches?

 If you answered yes to any of these questions, it might be more than a good night’s rest you are risking —it could be your long-term health and well being.
 Snoring loudly during the night is often a telltale sign of Obstructive Sleep Apnea (OSA) or other serious sleep disorders.

 Studies have shown us that airway and breathing disorders can increase your risk for more severe chronic and systemic concerns such as:

 - High blood pressure

 Sleep apnea can also significantly impact your daily life.
 For example, chronic fatigue may make it difficult for you to concentrate and complete tasks at work during the day, and it could even affect your ability to drive yourself home safely.
 Sleep apnea poses a risk to your overall health, relationships, and wellbeing.

 The most common type of sleep apnea is OSA.
 It occurs when your airway becomes blocked by muscles and soft tissues in your throat that relax while you sleep.
 This causes your airway to become blocked, and the result is that your brain triggers you to wake due to lack of oxygen.
 These episodes can happen multiple times throughout the night.
 Even though you may not realize that you’re waking up, it takes a toll on your body because you’re not getting the restful, rejuvenating sleep that you need.